Rule of six: reduced capacity Landmarks

-For more information about our safety measures in relation to Coronavirus and what we’re asking of guests, click here.
+For more information about our safety measures in relation to Coronavirus, what we’re asking of guests and the latest Government advice click here.

 Designed by Edwin Lutyens, Goddards normally sleeps up to 12 people.
 We’ve reduced the capacity to eight by closing most of the south wing at first floor level.
 Remaining are two double bedrooms, one twin and two single rooms.